The past couple of years have challenged all of us in vast and unexpected ways, so it's only natural to look forward to a restful holiday break.

 Don't overlook that all-important 'me' time

-With so many things to do and people to meet and entertain, the holiday season can be a tad stressful at times.
-And that's why dedicating time just for you, to pamper yourself and do the things you love most, is crucial - be that curling up on your sofa with your favourite book, getting a treatment at a local spa, or a day out on a boat.
+'Tis the season to be jolly, but the holidays can also be a tad stressful at times.
+And that's why pampering yourself and doing the things you love most is also crucial - be that curling up on your sofa with your favourite book, getting a treatment at a local spa, or a day out on a boat.
 And on this note, from simple breathing techniques through to more dynamic yoga postures, there are many things you can do to centre yourself and practise some self-care.

 Looking for peace of mind?

 According to research, there's a strong link between financial resilience and personal fulfilment.
 Your peace of mind - during the holidays and year-round - is about your overall wellbeing, and having an appropriate level of insurance protection in place can help you achieve it.